 In October 2022, the FHFA announced that the GSEs will replace their use of Classic FICO credit scores with FICO 10T and VantageScore 4.0 credit scores, which are intended to improve accuracy by capturing additional payment histories for borrowers when available, such as rent, utilities, and telecom payments.
 The GSEs will require both of the new credit scores, along with credit reports from two, rather than three, of the credit reporting agencies.
-The implementation timeline for the transition to the new credit scores is expected to be a multi-year effort and the timeline for ultimate implementation is uncertain.
+The implementation timeline for the transition to the new credit scores is expected to be a multi-year effort.
+The FHFA has released a proposed timeline for implementing the changes that is expected to occur over two phases in 2024 and 2025.
+As a mortgage insurer, credit scores are utilized in several areas of Radian Guaranty's operations and adoption of the new credit scores will require planning and analysis to, among other things, understand how these scores calibrate to Radian Guaranty's credit risk models.
+In addition, the transition to the new credit scores and the reduction to two instead of three credit reports is expected to result in changes to Radian Guaranty's underwriting guidelines.

 Also in October 2022, the FHFA announced, among other pricing changes, an elimination of GSE loan-level pricing adjustments (upfront fees) for some first-time and low- and moderate-income borrowers, including first-time homebuyers at or below 100% of area median income ("AMI") in most of the United States and below 120% of AMI in high-cost areas.
-In January 2023, the FHFA announced additional pricing changes for the GSEs, with both increases and decreases in loan-level pricing adjustments, depending on certain loan characteristics.
-These most recent pricing changes will be effective May 1, 2023.
+In January 2023, the FHFA announced additional pricing changes for the GSEs based on certain loan characteristics.
+These changes were effective in May 2023, with the exception of planned pricing changes for loans with debt-to-income ratios above 40%, which were subsequently rescinded.